BigPolarBear1/factorization/README.md

 UPDATE: EUREKA!
 I HAVE WORKED OUT THE MATH!! zx^2-yx+nk=a if a is square then we can use the square root of a as an offset to fix/shift the discriminant output back into alignment (I dont know the proper math term, but thats how I abstracted it in my head) and take the gcd with y and the discriminant output of y minus that offset.
 I'm going to take a break for a few hours.
 I'll have a first working PoC later today or tomorrow.
 Fuck you all shitheads.
 Fuck you all for everything you people did.
 Fucking despicable humans.
 The world would be a better place without humans.
 Only bears. hahahaha.

+FUCK I SOLVED IT!!
+After nearly 3 years.
+8th of januari 2026.
+I seriously need a break for a few hours.
+Then I'll implement the linear algebra step with what I just figured out.
+I cant believe I finally did it.
+Its funny, because now that I see it its like "oh damn, thats actually pretty simple" ... but most things are simple once you see it.
+This all ends before the end of the week.
+Fuck you all.
+And fuck microsoft for going after my former manager, one of the only people who ever believed in me in this shit industry.
+I'm never stopping doing math research and making breakthroughs and I dont care anymore about the consequences of releasing that research.
+You people brought nothing but chaos into my life and the people around me.
+Now you can all know what that feels like.
+Enjoy dickheads.

 </br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br>
 -------------------------------------------------------------------------
 #### Rants